Carlos Correa Preview, Player Props: Twins vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all MLB pitching staffs (3.78).
+- The Rays have the third-ranked team ERA among all league pitching staffs (3.78).

-- The Rays give up the fewest home runs in baseball (150 total, one per game).
+- The Rays surrender the first-fewest home runs in baseball (152 total, one per game).

-- In his most recent appearance on Wednesday, the right-hander tossed six innings against the Boston Red Sox, giving up one earned run while surrendering three hits.
+- In his last time out on Thursday against the Seattle Mariners, the right-hander threw eight innings, giving up one earned run while surrendering five hits.

-- The 30-year-old has a 3.07 ERA and 12.1 strikeouts per nine innings in 17 games this season, while giving up a batting average of .201 to opposing hitters.
+- The 27-year-old has a 4.29 ERA and 7.1 strikeouts per nine innings across 24 games this season, while allowing a batting average of .270 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.